 - Melissa Noel, a multimedia journalist who explored how Jamaican children whose parents migrated abroad for work cope with long-term separation.

-- Madeline Bishop and Campbell Rawlins, who collaborated to cover violence and the shortage of mental health care services and counseling in Guyana.
+- Madeline Bishop and Campbell Rawlins, who collaborated to cover the shortage of mental health care services and counseling in Guyana.

 - Sarah Shourd, an investigative journalist and playwright who reported on the criminalization of mental illness and investigated solitary confinement in U.S. prisons.